BenOvermyer/benovermyer.com/content/kb/food-and-drink/restaurants.md

 +++
 title = "Restaurants"
-date = 2020-12-30
+date = "2020-12-30"
 +++

 This page is a list of restaurants I want to check out at some point.
 I may expand it later to include reviews of places I've already been.

 ## Restaurants to Check Out

-- North Coop in Chanhassen - Southern food
+- North Coop in Chanhassen, MN - Southern food
-- Black Sea in St. Paul - doner kebabs
+- Black Sea in St. Paul, MN - doner kebabs